 - Need help with your financial aid application?
-Attend a financial aid FAFSA workshop on the web.
-Workshop times and locations can be found on the Student Financial Services page at each of our colleges' websites or in any SFS Office. - For information on grants, the BOG Fee Waiver, Federal Work-Study, scholarships, loans and workshops, see "Need Money for College?" in the Schedule of Classes or go online to Student Financial Services page at any of our colleges' websites. - Any student who withdraws from all his classes, is dropped by all of his instructors, or receives only FW grades for the fall, spring and/or summer term may be subject to repayment of federal financial assistance funds including the Federal Pell Grant, FSEOG Grant, and Direct Stafford loans.
-If you have a reduction in units after receiving a disbursement, you may enter into an over-award status which will result in financial assistance funds having to be repaid.
+Attend a financial aid FAFSA/Dream Act Application workshop.
+Workshop times and locations can be found on the Student Financial Services page at each of our colleges' websites or in any SFS Office. - For information on grants, the BOG Fee Waiver, Federal Work-Study, scholarships, loans and workshops, see "Need Money for College?" in the Schedule of Classes or go online to Student Financial Services page at any of our colleges' websites. - Any student who withdraws from and/or drops of all his classes, is dropped by any or all of his instructors, or receives only FW/W grades for the fall, winter/spring and/or summer term may be subject to repayment of federal financial assistance funds including the Federal Pell Grant, FSEOG Grant, and Direct Stafford loans.
+If there is a reduction in units after receiving a disbursement, the student may enter into an over-award status which will result in financial assistance funds having to be repaid.